layilin/SP23-33852/full-text.md

 [^f106n4]: Charles-Marie de La Condamine (1701-1774), a French scientist, participated with Ulloa in a geodesic mission to the equator in Peru to measure the earth's true shape.
 After the mission was completed, La Condamine published the *Relation abrégée d'un voyage fait dans l'intérieur de l'Amérique méridionale* (1745) and *Journal du voyage fait par ordre du roi a l’équateur* (1751).

 [^f106n5]: *Dieffenbachia seguine*.
-The dumb cane looks very similar to sugar cane, and colonists often would eat it, mistaking it for the sugar cane.
+The dumb cane looks very similar to sugarcane, and colonists often would eat it, mistaking it for the sugarcane.
 The dumb cane contains a poisonous sap, however, that swells the tongues of those who consume it and prevents them from speaking for several hours.
 Its native range is the Caribbean and tropical South America.

 [^f106n6]: Grainger is referring to Thomas Trapham, author of *A Discourse of the State of Health in the Island of Jamaica* (1679).